Falling Down: Music

 Falling Down has been the inspiration of musical artists such as Iron Maiden, Foo Fighters, Front Line Assembly and Heart Attack Man.

 The Iron Maiden song "Man on the Edge" is a basic summary of Falling Down, beginning with describing the opening traffic jam, and ending with describing the birthday present Foster buys for his daughter.

 The Foo Fighters' song "Walk" has a music video that is a recreation of scenes from Falling Down.

 The Front Line Assembly album Millennium contains several samples from various scenes from Falling Down.

 The Heart Attack Man song "Out For Blood" was inspired by the anger and frustration weaved through Falling Down which weaves through the rest of their album Fake Blood.

-Death metal band Internal Bleeding sampled the same scene in their song Falling Down, named after the film, from their album Driven to Conquer.
+Death metal band Internal Bleeding sampled the same scene in their song "Falling Down," named after the film, from their album Driven to Conquer.

-The song "My Name Is Mud" by alternative rock band Primus is titled after one of the final lines spoken by the Sgt.
-Prendergast character.

 In the song "I'm in It", Kanye West refers to the film when he raps: "Time to take it too far now/Michael Douglas out the car now".

 Finnish band Beats and Styles referred to the movie poster with DJ Control holding a baseball bat instead of a shotgun for the cover of their 2009 album Schizosonics.